Anthony-Hendrickson/Election_Analysis/README.md

 The script is very versitile.
 It could be used for congressional elections in other districts quite easily.

-If you had another csv election file from another state with a similar structure it would be as easy changing the numeric values in "candidate_name" and "county_name" assignment statements in order to correctly identify the position of these values.
+If you had another csv election file from another state with a similar structure it would be as easy changing the numeric values in "candidate_name" and "county_name" assignment statements in order to correctly identify the position of the column that contains the relevant values.
 See a screenshot of these assignment statements below:

 ![alt text](https://github.com/Anthony-Hendrickson/Election_Analysis/blob/main/Resources/Targeting_county_and_candidate_values_in_csv.PNG)